Ek Hi Raasta (1993 film)

-Ek Hi Raasta (Hindi: एक ही रास्ता, Only One Way) is a 1993 Bollywood about a terrorist with aspirations to rule India.
-Directed by Deepak Bahry, the film is a remake of the Ek Hi Raasta (1977) which starred Rekha.
-Films under the title were also released first in 1939 and then in 1956.
+Ek Hi Raasta (Hindi: एक ही रास्ता, Only One Way) is a 1993 Indian Hindi-language action drama film directed by Deepak Bahry about a terrorist with aspirations to rule India.
 The film stars Ajay Devgn, Raveena Tandon, Raza Murad and Saeed Jaffrey.

 Plot

 A terrorist named Kubla wants to rule India.
 So, he works with army officer Vikram to steal army information for him.
-However, there are other including army trainee Karan who want to prevent this which causes problems between them.
+However, there are others, including army trainee Karan who want to prevent this which causes problems between them.